 Thus, when applied across the whole pipeline, the List could in fact help ease the pressure overall and allow companies to operate more sustainably.

 For instance, the margin challenges faced by some manufacturers is partly the very consequence of a lack of sufficient transparency in diamond pricing which has kept the prices of rough diamonds artificially high.
-A more transparent pricing system, as per my example above, would help midstream players pay more realistic prices for rough diamonds and sell on their polished product at sustainable margins.
+A more transparent pricing system, as per the example above, would help midstream players pay more realistic prices for rough diamonds and sell their polished product at sustainable margins.

 Similarly, a list that is based on transaction prices over the past month where value addition is known across the diamond pipeline would, short of a more complete spot and futures markets for diamonds, provide greater transparency and certainty to end consumers about the true value of their diamond.
-This in turn would help stimulate demand and thereby further help diamond companies to operate more sustainably.
+This in turn would help stimulate demand and thereby further help diamond companies operate more sustainably.

-Mercury Diamond™ has developed a range of tools based on the Mercury Diamond Price List™, derived from the Mercury Crystal Clear™ system which can be used for various applications.
+Mercury Diamond™ has developed a range of tools based on the Mercury Diamond Price List™, derived from the Mercury Crystal Clear™ system that can be used for various applications.
 For example, it has developed tools to evaluate entire parcels of rough diamonds across the run-of-mine.

 The Mercury Diamond Price List™, together with the other Mercury Diamond™ tools, can also apply in other way that could help strengthen our industry, including for: